Decoding Email Engagement Metrics

 These are much worse.
 Even a small spike can push your emails straight to the spam folder, regardless of your list’s quality.
 Stay below 0.1% by being upfront about what recipients can expect, making unsubscribe links easy to find, and avoiding spammy tactics.

-If your sender reputation is already down, don’t worry—it’s not the end.
+If your sender reputation is already down, don’t worry.
 Tools like InboxAlly can rebuild trust and improve deliverability in just weeks.
 Go here to learn more about InboxAlly.

 Unsubscribes